jevoGitHub/jevoGitHub/README.md

 -->

 <p>
- Since childhood, I have had a passion for creating and discovering how things work.
-From building elaborate stories and tales to later pursuing a college degree in interactive media design, I felt a strong desire to create.
-However, this was not enough, I felt the need to understand the back-end processes of what drives people and society.
-This led me to switch to entrepreneurship and business and pursued a degree in operations management
+ From a young age, I've loved expressing myself creatively and sharing my ideas with others.
+As I grew older, I realized that my true passion lay in the process of creation, leading me to pursue a degree in interactive media design, then business.
+During my studies, I discovered the powerful impact that technology could have in transforming the world around us.
 </p>
 <p>
-Yet, I still felt something was missing.
-With time, I finally came to realize what I had longed for that passion to transport people away from mundane life and create new possibilities for them.
-This led to my journey into software engineering, which became my life's purpose and story.
-The story of pursuing passion and purpose and making everyone's ambition along with my own, a reality.
-This then begs the question, what part of this journey will you be a part of?
+ Inspired then by the idea of using infrastructure to transport people from the ordinary to the extraordinary, I delved into full-stack software engineering.
+Today, I am dedicated to helping people pursue their passions and making everyone's ambitions a reality.
+With me on your team, each day brings us one step closer to building a future to be proud of.
 </p>

 # Skills